StainedMentor/RayCast/README.md

 ![](https://github.com/StainedMentor/RayCast/blob/main/anim.gif)

-The simulation can can be started by running the app.py file.
+The simulation can can be started by running the main.py file.

 ## Requirements
+TODO
 The required packages for this project are listed in the requirements.txt file.
 To install them, simply run the following command:
 ```
 $ pip install -r requirements.txt